lesterchan/wp-postratings/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.79
+* NEW: Add 'wp_postratings_schema_itemtype' filter so that you can change the Schema Type.
+See the FAQ for sample.

 ### Version 1.78
 * NEW: Uses Dash Icons
 * NEW: Option to turn off Google Rich Snippets